Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable10.md

 3. Update your User Manual and Technical Documentation with your findings.

 4. Submit your Weekly Project Management Report to the Deliverable 8 assignment folder on ELC.
+5.
+6. Note: This is an opportunity for your group to validate Etch-a-Sketch mode if you have not already done so.